alyshapm/library-management-system/README.md

 # Library Management System

 This repository is a part of the Database Technology final project requirements.
-Full documentation and paper can be found [here](https://www.overleaf.com/read/xjbbsrmjgczq).

 #### -- Project Status: [Active]